Letter to Prospective Students & Post-doctoral Fellows:

 You should also familiarize yourself with the process for applying for graduate school through UVic’s Department of Biology.
 Applications to UVic are accepted year-round but are due by March 15th each year in order to be eligible for internal graduate scholarships.
 I expect students joining my lab to be extremely competitive for these internal scholarships, as well as for scholarships from NSERC and other external funding sources (e.g. Vanier Canada Graduate Scholarships; Fulbright).
 Applications for NSERC graduate scholarships are due in the early fall, for start dates the following May, Sept. or Jan.

 Funding: Please note that, as is typical in the Canadian funding system, PI's grants do not typically cover the full costs associated with graduate student and post-doctoral fellows' stipends.
 Interested individuals therefore must be competitive for national and international scholarships/fellowships and apply for these, typically ~1 year in advance of the intended start date in my lab.
 I am happy to work with excellent candidates to develop scholarship/fellowship proposals, and I am also open to international collaborations with other researchers.
 My grants cover student and post-doctoral fellows' research costs, a laptop and monitor for each researcher, costs associated with conference attendance, and also often supplement PDF and student stipends to internationally competitive levels.
-I ensure that between external and internal UVic scholarships/fellowships, teaching assistant stipends, and top-ups through my own funding that each graduate student earns a minimum of $27,000/year for the first 2 years (MSc) or 4 years (PhD).
+I ensure that between external and internal UVic scholarships/fellowships, teaching assistant stipends, and top-ups through my own funding that each graduate student earns a minimum of $27,000/year for the first 2 years (MSc) or $40,000/year for 4 years (PhD).

 Prospective Undergraduate Students: